JoeyyScott/Gamer-Supplies/README.md

 ## Included in **index.html** is:

-**Website intro**:
+**Website introduction**:
-+ Intro section loads at the top of the page.
++ Introductory section loads at the top of the page.
     + Contains a tagline with a button to view the snacks in the store.
     + Contains an incentive to create an account as non logged in users do not have access to a crate.

 **Reviews**:
 + I used an adapted Bootstrap 5 carousel to display reviews posted to the data store.
-    + Carousel will not autoplay and displays reviews using a for loop.
+    + Carousel will not autoplay and display reviews using a for loop.
     + If the user is logged in they will see an add review button.
     + If the user is logged in as an Admin they will have a manage reviews button below the add review button.